Prince William County in 1901

 Source: Historic Prince William, Aerial Photo Survey 2019

-The Nature Conservancy is one of the most effective conservation organization in Virginia.
+The Nature Conservancy is an effective conservation organization in Virginia.
 It is headquartered in Arlington, right at the Ballston Metro Station.
-The old Rosslyn office space was unremarkable, but after moving in 1999 The Nature Conservancy has established a beautiful little garden of native plants, primarily ferns and cardinal flowers (Lobelia cardinalis) outside the building.
+The old Rosslyn office space was unremarkable, but after moving in 1999 The Nature Conservancy established a beautiful little garden of native plants, primarily ferns and cardinal flowers (Lobelia cardinalis) outside the building.

 Conservation organizations are more willing than the government organizations to acquire less-than-fee rights in property.
 Government officials find it difficult to manage land cooperatively while appearing to treat everyone equally, since circumstances on each parcel vary so dramatically.
 Land trusts, on the other hand, are less subject to public criticism when they accommodate special requirements or subsidize individual landowners.
 In Southwest Virginia, the Nature Conservancy has financed fences and watering systems so cattle can access drinking water without getting directly in the streams, stirring up sediment and polluting the water.